zelmi/set-game-web-app/README.md

 Scoreboard functionality to keep track of individual player wins.

 Responsiveness of page to adapt to different window sizes.
+To test responsivenss, use the browser dev tools within Mozilla Firefox.

 ## Contributions